cbmarcum/lazybones/README.md

 1. System properties of the form `lazybones.*`, which can be passed into the app via either `JAVA_OPTS` or `LAZYBONES_OPTS` environment variables.
 For example:

     env JAVA_OPTS="-Dlazybones.config.file=/path/to/my-custom-default-config.groovy" lazybones ...

 Highest precedence, i.e. it overrides all other sources of setting data.

 2. User configuration file in `$USER_HOME/.skeletor/config.groovy`.
 This is parsed using Groovy's `ConfigSlurper`, so if you're familiar with that syntax you'll be right at home.
 Otherwise, just see the examples below.

-3. (Since 0.8) A JSON configuration file in `$USER_HOME/.skeletor/managed-config.groovy`
-that is used by the `config` commands.
+3. A JSON configuration file in `$USER_HOME/.skeletor/managed-config.groovy` that is used by the `config` commands.
 You can edit it this as well.

 4. A Groovy-based default configuration file that is provided by the application itself, but you can specify an alternative file via the `lazybones.config.file` system property.

-Lazybones also provides a convenient mechanism for setting and removing options via the command line: the `config` command.
+Skeletor also provides a convenient mechanism for setting and removing options via the command line: the `config` command.

 ### Command line configuration

-The `config` command provides several sub-commands that allow you to interact with the persisted Lazybones configuration; specifically, the JSON config file.
+The `config` command provides several sub-commands that allow you to interact with the persisted Skeletor configuration; specifically, the JSON config file.
 You run a sub-command via

     skeletor config <sub-cmd> <args>